Unexpected occurrences can catch us off guard

 2 Timothy 1:7

-our course of action.
-Let us no longer take cues from
+Let us no longer accept cues from the outer world.

 Be sober-minded; be watchful.
 Your adversary,

 the devil, prowls around like a roaring lion,

 seeking someone to devour.

 Put on the whole armor of God, that you may be